French City Demands British Crown Jewels

 Even the Angers Council realises the petition has “little chance of success”.
 Nevertheless, it is likely to have achieved its main aim – attract attention to the city.
 Indeed, the spokesmen for the Council encouraged the British to visit Angers, which still has some impressive medieval structures dating back to the Plantagenet era.Filed under British Royals

-Tagged British Crown Jewels, Elizabeth II, France, House of Plantagenet, Jewellery.
+Tagged British Crown Jewels, Elizabeth II of the United Kingdom, France, House of Plantagenet, Jewellery.